 According to the most recent Social Security statistics available, QDD cases have been taking an average of 27 days, but the median (how long it takes for most QSS cases to be decided) is only 13 days.
 That means that there are some QDD cases that take longer than a month.

 But if your record doesn't contain enough medical evidence, or the date you became disabled is harder to determine, the QDD examiner may take your application off the fast track.
 This doesn't mean that you'll be denied benefits, just that your claim will be processed through the SSA's usual (slower) channels.

-The Social Security Administation also expedites disability decisions for terminal illness cases (TERI) and Compassionate Allowance cases (for cancers and other easily diagnosed illnesses).
-And for SSI (Supplmental Security Income), some applicants can get benefits started even before a disability determination is made if their condition qualifies for presumptive disability.
+The Social Security Administration also expedites disability decisions for terminal illness cases (TERI) and Compassionate Allowance cases (for cancers and other easily diagnosed illnesses).
+And for SSI (Supplemental Security Income), some applicants can receive benefits even before a disability determination is made if their condition qualifies for "presumptive disability."